-Ewuare X. Osayande is an award-winning poet, social justice activist and anti-oppression educator.
+Ewuare X. Osayande is a poet, essayist, publisher, institutional change agent, social justice activist and anti-oppression educator.

-Osayande‘s convictions are infused in his life-work.
-As he has stated, “To violate someone because that person is female or gay or lesbian or poor or disabled or is a person of color, does not diminish that person’s humanity, rather, it diminishes your own.
-What matters in the end, is what we do on behalf of those who are suffering now.
+A world traveler and organizer, Osayande‘s justice convictions are infused in his life-work.
+As he has stated, “To violate someone because that person is female or gay or lesbian or transgender or poor or disabled or is a person of color, does not diminish that person’s humanity; rather, it diminishes your own.
 True freedom is experienced in the fight to dismantle all forms of oppression.”
-Osayande’s radical vision is rooted in the revolutionary spirit of his ancestors that fought slavery in the United States singing: “Better to live one’s life for freedom’s cause, than to live and die a slave.”

-Lewis Gordon, founder of the Institute for the Study of Race and Social Thought at Temple University, has called Osayande, “Passionate, provocative, evocative, insightful and always truthful, Osayande’s work stands as one of the best examples of prophetic criticism that speaks not only to, and from, the contemporary Africana experience, but to anyone interested in the struggle for human liberation.”
+Dr. Lewis R. Gordon, founding director of the Institute for the Study of Race and Social Thought at Temple University, has called Osayande, “Passionate, provocative, evocative, insightful and always truthful, Osayande’s work stands as one of the best examples of prophetic criticism that speaks not only to, and from, the contemporary Africana experience, but to anyone interested in the struggle for human liberation.”